 Understanding the ethical and societal implications of data is one of The Alan Turing Institute’s key research priorities.
 We have created the Data Ethics Group to lead our research in this area.

-Made up of academics specialising in ethics, social science, law, policy-making, and big data and algorithms, the Data Ethics Group drives the Institute’s research agenda in data ethics and works across the organisation to provide advice and guidance on ethical best practice in data science.
+Made up of academics specialising in ethics, social science, law, policy-making, and big data and algorithms, the Data Ethics Group drives the Institute’s research agenda in data ethics and works across the organisation to provide guidance on ethical best practice in data science.

-In a connected project, The Alan Turing Institute is participating in the Royal Society and British Academy project on data governance.
+In a connected project, The Alan Turing Institute participated in the Royal Society and British Academy review on data governance.